Chapter Five: Design by Committee and an Epidemic

 He doubted Hallet's qualifications to criticize the essence of his design.
 He set out to prove that he knew more about architecture than the French architect.

 The want of unity between the Ornaments and the Order, forms another objection in Mr. Hallet’s report.
 I trust he will permit me in this instance to prefer the authorities of the best books....
 The Intercolumniation of the portico is objected.
 The Ancients had five proportions, (viz) the Picnostyle containing 1½ Diameter; the Sistyle 2 Diameters; the Eustyle 2¼ Dia:; the Diastyle 3 Diam:; and the Aræostyle 4 Diameters.
-The Eustyle is reasoned the most elegant in general, but deviations are allowed according to circumstances....(13)
+The Eustyle is reasoned the most elegant in general, but deviations are allowed according to circumstances....(10)

-At the meeting, Carstairs saw the problems with Thornton's design, and Col. Williams appeared to agree.
-All agreed that Hallet's changes made Thornton's design better and cheaper.
-Then the day after the meeting, Williams called on Jefferson and explained that after conferring with Thornton, he thought all objections “could be removed but the want of light and air in some cases.”
-Jefferson was very skeptical, telling the president that Williams' “method of spanning the intercolonnations with secret arches of brick, and supporting the floors by an interlocked framing appeared to me totally inadequate;... and a conjectural expression how head-room might be gained in the Stairways shewed he had not studied them.”
+Since Jefferson had echoed the president's praise of Thornton's design, the meeting was not stacked against Thornton.
+In June, he had asked Thornton to design a mace for the Virginia legislature.
+Jefferson did not know Williams but knew Carstairs well.
+The Scottish carpenter had designed and built the house Jefferson was renting and had remodeled it to suit Jefferson's needs.
+Carstairs support for Hallet's plan was decisive, even Williams endorsed.
+Then the day after the meeting, Williams called on Jefferson and explained that after conferring with Thornton, he changed his mind.
+All objections “could be removed but the want of light and air in some cases.”
+That didn't help Thornton's cause.
+Jefferson was very skeptical.
+When he wrote a report on the meeting for the president, he mocked Williams.
+His “method of spanning the intercolonnations with secret arches of brick, and supporting the floors by an interlocked framing appeared to me totally inadequate;... and a conjectural expression how head-room might be gained in the Stairways shewed he had not studied them.”

 These objections were proposed and discussed on a view of the plans: the most material were the following.